MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

       | 15575 | 158    | Signed Memorabilia | 2024-07-25 20:30:25.085+00 | 155752 | 2608  | 15575      | 16     | 2024-07-25 20:30:17.085+00 |
       ```

-      As new data enters the system, above `SELECT` queries must be rerun to get
-      the recent results.

-      By creating a view to save repeated queries and then <redb>indexing</redb>
-      the view, Materialize can <redb>compute and then, as new data is ingested,
-      incrementally update</redb> view results in memory.

-      Using a query to find winning bids for auctions, subsequent steps in this
+      Subsequent steps in this quickstart uses a query to find winning bids for
-      quickstart show how Materialize uses views and indexes to provide
+      auctions to show how Materialize uses views and indexes to provide
       immediately available up-to-date results for various queries.

 ## Step 3.
 Create a view to find winning bids.